-The conventional supply of hydrogen takes place via the fossil resources natural gas or coal.
-An alternative is water electrolysis, which uses an electric current to split water into hydrogen and oxygen.
-When using renewable electricity, one speaks of green hydrogen.
-Water electrolysis consists of individual very flat cells in which the electrochemical process takes place.
-Several of these cells are stacked into so-called stacks and interconnected in an efficient overall system with units for water supply and gas discharge.
+Conventional hydrogen production is based on the fossil resources natural gas or coal.
+An alternative is offered by water electrolysis, which splits water into hydrogen and oxygen by electricity.
+When renewable electricity is used, it is called green hydrogen.
+A water electrolysis consists of individual very flat cells in which the electrochemical process takes place.
+Several of these cells are stacked together to form an efficient overall system with aggregates for water supply and gas removal.
 Water electrolysis is currently entering the market.
-The first large-scale plants already exist nationwide.
+The first large-scale plants already exist throughout Germany.

-Various types of water electrolysis and related systems are researched and improved in the HYPOS topic of chemical conversion.
-In addition to PEM, alkaline and high-temperature electrolysis, other types of electrolysis such as reversible membrane electrolysis or chlor-alkali electrolysis are also researched at HYPOS:
+Chemical conversion at HYPOS includes various types of water electrolysis and associated systems, which are being researched and improved.
+In addition to PEM, alkaline and high-temperature electrolysis, HYPOS is also researching other types of electrolysis such as reversible membrane electrolysis or chlor-alkali electrolysis: